GabbyBarajasBroussard/numpy-pandas-visualization-exercise/README.md

-This directory covers lessons and exercises for the following topics:
+This directory covers lessons and exercises for the following Data Science Library topics:

 matplotlib
 numpy